VorobevSA/bftbook-cleaner/README.md

   2. P2P Handshake check using CometBFT library
 - Multi-threaded checking with configurable number of workers
 - Fallback mechanism: if full handshake fails, a basic peer response check is performed
+- For every reachable peer, performs a CometBFT handshake to retrieve and log `NodeInfo`
+- Optional filters by `NodeInfo.network` and `NodeInfo.version`
 - Saves the result to a new clean addrbook file

 ## Installation